Holding Responsible Parties Accountable for Medical Errors

 It is a nurse's job to be the eyes and ears of the doctor.
 Nurses should monitor their patients thoroughly every hour.
 In many cases, these rounds are not being made, or are not completed correctly.
 If the patient's vital signs are not closely monitored, an immediate change in their condition may not be treated quickly enough to avoid injury or death.
 During each round with a patient, nurses should have an intimate understanding of the heart and breathing rates, any signs of bleeding (internal or external), any signs of infection, respiratory problems, or signs of medication-related complications.
 After 8-12 hours with a patient, the nurse should be able to give a highly detailed report to their relieving nurse.

 Fighting Back Against Hospital Errors

 If you think malpractice is to blame for an injury, disease, or death in your family, you should contact us as soon as possible.
 You will have no out-of-pocket expenses, and we do not collect a fee unless we obtain a recovery.
 Our attorneys wish to gain your trust with our personal approach, our reputation, and our vast resources.
-If you are in need of exceptional legal representation, contact us today.
+If you are in need of exceptional legal representation, contact us online, or give us a call at (801) 335-6467.
 We can help you collect the damages you need to rebuild your life.